James B. Dudley: Agricultural and Technical College

-In 1915-1916 the college changed its name to "Agricultural and Technical College", as part of a major overhaul.
+In 1915–1916 the college changed its name to "Agricultural and Technical College", as part of a major overhaul.
 The change was provoked by the college being in debt due to not having sufficient students enrolled to support it.
 Many people in the area wanted "a professional or classical education.
 Especially, many parents wished their sons to become preachers, lawyers, teachers, or physicians."
 The overhaul was Dudley's approach to addressing all of the problems.
 He also began offering "a course of study suited to the ability and needs of students."
 Another issue had been that many people opposed the co-educational student body.
 As a result, when the college re-opened, it was as an all-male college.

 Death

 Dudley's career ended while he was president at the college.
 In early April, Dudley left the college due to sudden severe headaches to go home and rest.
-For several days Dudley was able to attend to his duties from his home, until he unexpectedly died on April 4, 1925 at the age of 65.
+For several days Dudley was able to attend to his duties from his home, until he unexpectedly died on April 4, 1925, at the age of 65.
 Dudley was buried in the Pine Forest cemetery on the northern end of 16th street in Wilmington, his home town.
-In 1929 A High School on the Eastside of Greensboro North Carolina was named after him in his honor serving The Dudley Heights, Clinton Hills, and Lincoln Heights communities on the Eastside of Greensboro N.C., becoming the first black High School in the City.
+In 1929, a high school on the southeast side of Greensboro, North Carolina was named in his honor, becoming the first black high school in the city.